Pin high-QPS namespaces to cache

 What's next

-- Real-time objection handling: Surfacing relevant objection responses to reps during live calls using Zoom's live transcript API and turbopuffer queries
+• Real-time objection handling: Surfacing relevant responses to reps during live calls using Zoom's RTMS API and turbopuffer queries

-- More data sources: Continuing to add context to the knowledge base as new sources become available
+• More data sources: Adding email, support tickets, and other context to the knowledge base as new sources become available